 Emerging pathogenic viruses such as Zika and Ebola, chronic diseases such as heart disease, cancer and diabetes and toxic reactions to environmental chemicals and contaminants affect populations and individuals in different ways with varying results, from no symptoms to mild or deadly disease.
 Finding the sources and reasons for these differences is the goal of the Center for Precision Environmental Health.

 - Alkek Center for Metagenomics and Microbiome Research

 Within the body of a healthy adult, microbial cells are estimated to outnumber human cells by a factor of ten to one.
-The mission of the Alkek Center for Metagenomics and Microbiome Research is to serve as an international hub for the development and implementation of advanced technologies for the understanding of how the microbiome impacts health and disease, and for the translation of this knowledge into microbiome based therapeutics and diagnostics.
+The Alkek Center for Metagenomics and Microbiome Research serves as an international hub for the development and implementation of advanced technologies for the understanding of how the microbiome impacts health and disease, and for the translation of this knowledge into microbiome based therapeutics and diagnostics.